One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Overview

 \section{Overview}

-In this section, we show how our approach allows constructing multi-language transformations, and the work required to add support for a new language.
+In this section, we show how our approach allows constructing language-parametric transformations, and the work required to add support for a new language.
 In Section \ref{sec:building-hoisting}, we explain the construction of a transformation called ``declaration hoisting,'' and how it is configured to run on several languages.
-Section \ref{sec:modularizing-c} then gives a detailed explanation of creating an incremental parametric syntax for C.
+Section \ref{sec:modularizing-c} then explains how to create an incremental parametric syntax for C. In the language of Section \ref{sec:intro-ips}, Section \ref{sec:building-hoisting} defines \code{transform}, while Section \ref{sec:modularizing-c} defines \code{Remainder_C}, \code{decompose_C}, and \code{recompose_C}.